SimCraft: William MacDonald

 The history of SimCraft begins in 1997, with William MacDonald; a recently retired engineer from Eastman Kodak and flight simulation enthusiast who established a sole proprietorship and began a retirement project.
 Unable to find an affordable motion platform for flight simulation, Mr. MacDonald undertook the building of his own system using components available at almost any hardware store.
 The result of this effort, which took over half a year, was a 3DOF full motion simulator named "SimCraft" - with full roll, pitch, and yaw axes.
-This first complete system was a different approach to motion simulation.
+This first complete system was a different approach to motion simulation with all three rotational axis.

 First Prototype

 The first working iteration of this $1000 motion chassis was made mainly from lumber and PVC but contained elements that still form the underlying concepts of the modern SimCraft motion system.

-Center of Mass Architecture
+Center of Mass (CoM) Architecture

-The key component of the system is the concept of using a balanced, center of mass architecture in which the motion chassis rotates about its Center of Gravity (CG).
+The key component of the system is the concept of using a balanced, center of mass architecture in which the motion chassis rotates about its Center of Mass (CoM).
 This setup requires a much smaller amount of force to provide a large range of motion, and is different from the Stewart platform type designs, the standard approach in commercial applications over the past several decades, that require large forces for motion.
 This system of movement is also described by the physics of aircraft.
 The CG architecture model is intended to mimic a real vehicle's rotational motions since the rotation axes (roll, pitch, and yaw) are mutually perpendicular, always fixed, rotating at or near the actual center of mass (of the sim), and intersecting at a single, static point - as they are in both land and air based vehicles.
 This approach also separates the degrees of freedom, making roll, pitch, and yaw independent, and independently controlled, from each other.